pawel-piecyk/YAPL/README.md

 YAPL
 ====

 Yet Another Programming Language.
-My university project of simple interpreted programming language.
+My university project of simple interpreted programming language written with Flex, Bison and C++.
 Syntax is a bit weird but it wasn't the main purpose of class ;-)

 Sample code: